particle-iot/docs/src/content/getting-started/integrations/webhook-demo.md

 {{> webhook-demo-test }}

 {{collapse op="start" label="Tell me more about testing a webhook"}}
-This is similar, but not the same, as the **Test** button in the console.
+This is similar, but not the same, as the **Test** button in the {{webhook-demo-link link="webhook" text="webhook configuration"}} in the console.

-This publishes and event using the Particle cloud API, but it includes simulated data, similar to what the device firmware below sends.
+This button publishes and event using the Particle cloud API, but it includes simulated data, similar to what the device firmware below sends.

 When you use the API to create an event, the source Device ID is "api" instead of an actual Device ID.
 You cannot simulate sending from a Device ID using the API.
 This is intentional to prevent being able to spoof data from a device.